• <xmp id="1ykh9"><source id="1ykh9"><mark id="1ykh9"></mark></source></xmp>

 Release date:2020-09-23 05:27 Export PDF Favorites Scan

-• Research progress of non-coding RNA in acute pancreatitis
+• Research progress of long non-coding RNA as competitive endogenous RNA and its targeting technology in pancreatic cancer

 • Foundation of ceRNA networks and functional validation of AFAP1-AS1 in lung adenocarcinoma